-If you’re struggling to get your inbox to zero, you need to provide structure and guidance to the VA you charge with cleaning it up.
-If you need help managing your social media, it’s your responsibility to provide brand guidelines to the VA.
+If you’re struggling to get your inbox to zero, you need to provide structure and guidance to the Virtual Assistant you charge with cleaning it up.
+If you need help managing your social media, it’s your responsibility to provide brand guidelines to the Virtual Assistant.
 As a rule, you should evaluate your own processes and clearly identify problems that you need the VA’s expertise to solve, rather than throwing the VA into the deep end.

-Mistake #2: You don’t take the VA’s specialty into account.
+Mistake #2: You don’t take the Virtual Assistant’s specialty into account.

 While some Renaissance men and women become the VA who can do it all, most VAs specialize in different tasks or work domains.
 When you’re hiring, be clear about what you need help with and avoid the temptation to increase the scope of work after you hire someone.
 This will breed resentment in the VA and harm your business’ productivity.